hichamweblog/FEM-Typemaster-Pre-Launch-Landing-Page/README.md

 - Semantic HTML5 markup
 - CSS3
-  - Flexbox
-  - CSS Grid
-  - Responsive design
-  - Animations (if applicable)
-- JavaScript (if applicable)

 ### Key Features

-- Responsive Design: Adjusts seamlessly to different screen sizes (mobile, tablet, desktop).
+- **Responsive Design**: Ensures a seamless experience across various devices, including mobile, tablet, and desktop.
+- **Hero Section**: Captivating hero section with a clear call-to-action.
-- Feature Summary: Describe the main feature here.
+- **Feature Highlights**: Showcases the main features of the Typemaster product.
-- Modern UI: Clean and modern user interface.
+- **Modern Aesthetics**: Clean and modern user interface design.

 ## How to Use